Skip to main content

 Try to:

-1. move with confidence.
+1. Move with confidence.
 To show purpose and to help the viewer read, animate your words one by one

-2. keep it clear and natural.
+2. Keep it clear and natural.
 We want our messaging to stand out and be easily read

-3. when animating paint brush assets, use texture.
+3. When animating paint brush assets, use texture.
 Shelter Activist should animate as if the letters were being painted onto the screen

 4. Shelter Activist animations should look smooth with fluid motion.
 They should look imperfectly human and have a stylistic analogue look